Experienced Portland Oregon Premises Liability Attorney

 Another potential hazard is loose shingles or tiles on the roof, which can fall and cause harm to individuals below.

-Slippery or unmarked wet floors in private properties, such as in bathrooms or entryways, can also lead to slip-and-fall accidents.
+Slippery or unmarked wet floors in bathrooms or entryways can also lead to slip-and-fall accidents.

 Property owners are responsible for identifying and rectifying such hazards, as well as warning visitors of potential dangers.
 If they fail to do so and an injury occurs as a result, the property owner may be held liable for the damages.